 - Disable Microsoft Defender Antivirus, if needed.

-If Windows Security apps isn’t functioning properly, reset it using the steps below:
+If the Windows Security app isn’t functioning properly, reset it using the steps below:

-When the apps settings opens, scroll down and click on Reset.
+When the app’s settings open, scroll down and click on Reset.

 When prompted with a warning that resetting will permanently delete the app’s data and preferences, click the Reset button again.

-This will reset and/or repair the apps settings and documents.
-Doing this may resolve some issues when the apps won’t open and suddenly closes after opening.
+This will reset and repair the app’s settings and documents.
+Doing this may resolve some issues when the apps won’t open and suddenly close after opening.

-Windows Security Apps dashboard that shows the computer health and what’s going on with the machine.
+Windows Security Apps dashboard that shows the computer’s health and what’s going on with the machine.

-One commenter below mentioned that if users are not seeing Windows Security app, they should run the commands below from PowerShell as administrator.
+One commenter below mentioned that if users do not see the Windows Security app, they should run the commands below from PowerShell as administrator.

-Click the Start menu, the search for and select PowerShell app from the relevant results.
-Then right-click and click “Run as administrator“.
+Click the Start menu, then search for and select the PowerShell app from the relevant results.
+Then right-click and click “Run as administrator.”

-When PowerShell console opens, run the commands below.
+When the PowerShell console opens, run the commands below.